mralexsaavedra/mralexsaavedra.dev/README.md

 - `pages/blog/*` - Static pre-rendered blog pages using MDX.
 - `pages/*` - All other static pages.
 - `public/*` - Static assets including fonts and images.
-- `scripts/*` - Two useful scripts to generate an RSS feed and a sitemap.
 - `styles/*` - A small amount of global styles.
 I'm mostly using vanilla Tailwind CSS.

 ## Running Locally